-- adding to higher yielding bond strategies given that high yield in particular now offers an attractive yield pick-up relative to developed world government bonds – one which we believe more than compensates investors for the higher risk involved
+- adding to higher yielding bond strategies given that such strategies can offer attractive yield pick-up relative to developed world government bonds

 - within equities, a focus on unconstrained strategies capable of generating returns in differing environments due to more active and flexible investment approaches

-- increasing exposure to alternative asset classes, such as hedge funds, real estate, infrastructure and private equity, which can help to improve the overall risk-adjusted return potential of investors’ portfolios
+- increasing exposure to alternative asset classes, such as hedge funds, real estate, and infrastructure, which can help to improve the overall risk-adjusted return potential of investors’ portfolios

 In summary, the low yield backdrop certainly presents all investors with challenges.
 But even in this environment, there is still a broad range of investment solutions that mean investors’ experiences do not have to be negative - even if some government bond yields still are.